David Pollack

-David M. Pollack (born June 19, 1982) is a former professional American football linebacker who played in two seasons in the National Football League (NFL), having suffered a career-ending injury in the second game of his second season.
-He played college football for the University of Georgia, was a three-time All-American, and was recognized as the top college defensive player in the nation.
+David M. Pollack (born June 19, 1982) is an American college football analyst and former professional football linebacker who played in the NFL for two seasons.
+He played college football for the University of Georgia, where he was a three-time All-American, and was recognized as the top defensive player in the nation.
 Pollack had 36 sacks during his collegiate career, third most in NCAA history.
-He was a first-round pick in the 2005 NFL Draft, and played professionally for the NFL's Cincinnati Bengals.
+He was a first-round pick in the 2005 NFL draft, and played professionally for the Cincinnati Bengals.
+He suffered a career-ending neck injury in the second game of his second season with the Bengals.
+From 2011 to 2023, he worked as a college football analyst for ESPN.

-Early years
+Early life

 Pollack was born in New Brunswick, New Jersey.
 He attended Shiloh High School in Snellville, Georgia, and was a star in football, basketball and wrestling.
 In football, as a senior, he was a Class 5A all-state selection and the Atlanta Touchdown Club named him the Defensive Lineman of the Year.